mattermost/docs/source/deployment/mobile-app-deployment.rst

 Public App Store
 ================

-Utilizing the app distributed by Mattermost in Google play and the Apple App Store greatly reduces the deployment time and is our recommended approach.
+Utilizing the app distributed by Mattermost in Google Play and the Apple App Store greatly reduces the deployment time and is our recommended approach.
 Key benefits include:

 - Easier deployment, driven by user needs.
-- Ability to use the Mattermost Push Notification Service, or MPNS.
+- Ability to use the Hosted Push Notification Service, or HPNS.
 - Apps automatically updated with the latest features, enhancements and security updates.

 Again, this is the recommended route which is as simple as downloading the Mattermost mobile application from the corresponding store, entering a URL to point towards your Mattermost server, and logging in.